-1. The Council acknowledges:
+The Council acknowledges:

-The value of nature

-- 1.1 The findings of the Dasgupta Review which highlights that nature is an asset on which all aspects of our society depend.2 There has been underinvestment in our natural assets which must be reversed. - 1.2 Our current demands on natural resources are unsustainable, requiring the equivalent of 1.6 Earths to maintain the world's current living standards. - 1.3 Biodiversity is declining faster than at any time in human history.
+- 1. The value of nature - - 1.1 The findings of the Dasgupta Review which highlights that nature is an asset on which all aspects of our society depend.
+There has been underinvestment in our natural assets which must be reversed. - 1.2 Our current demands on natural resources are unsustainable, requiring the equivalent of 1.6 Earths to maintain the world's current living standards. - 1.3 Biodiversity is declining faster than at any time in human history.
 Such declines are undermining nature's productivity and adaptability, which poses excessive uncertainty for our economies and wellbeing. - 1.4 Access to green space is a key factor in improving health and wellbeing and connection to it increases pro-environmental behaviour change.
-3

-Interconnection to the climate crisis -

-2.5 That the climate and ecological crises are interlinked and that nature can provide one-third of the most cost-effective solutions to fighting climate change.4

-2.6 That climate change is displacing nature from its historic habitat ranges as average temperatures increase.
-To help nature adapt, we need to make habitats more resilient and create and enhance wildlife corridors to allow nature to move to more suitable locations.

-The path to rebuilding nature - The Lawton Review
+3 - 2.
+The interconnection to the climate crisis - - 2.1 That the climate and ecological crises are interlinked and that nature can provide one-third of the most cost-effective solutions to fighting climate change. - 2.2 That climate change is displacing nature from its historic habitat ranges as average temperatures increase.
+To help nature adapt, we need to make habitats more resilient and create and enhance wildlife corridors to allow nature to move to more suitable locations. - 3.
+The path to rebuilding nature The Lawton Review - 4.
+In order to reverse this decline, four principles must be followed: - 4.1 There must be more space given to wildlife;

-- 2.7 In order to reverse this decline, four principles must be followed:5 - 2.7.1 There must be more space given to wildlife; - 2.7.2 That existing wild spaces must be expanded; - 2.7.3 That the quality of existing wild spaces should be improved; - 2.7.4 That the connectivity between wild spaces must be increased. - 1.
-The Council commits to:
+- 4.2 That existing wild spaces must be expanded; - 4.3 That the quality of existing wild spaces should be improved; - 4.4 That the connectivity between wild spaces must be increased.

+Council, therefore RESOLVES to: